Arisodee/Blogging-Spot/README.md

 As a user you can:

-* view the most recent posts.
+* view the most recent posts
-* View and comment the blog posts on the site.
+* View and comment the blog posts on the site
-* Receive an email alert after subscribing.
+* Receive an email alert after subscribing
 * Sign up and log in to access various features
 * View random quotes on the site
-* Create a blog,update it or delete blogs created.
+* Create a blog,update it or delete blogs created
+* Delete insulting or degrading comments

 ## Development Installation